Sihanoukville to Koh Rong (Slow Boat / Speed Boat)

 Koh Rong Boat

-There are pretty much only two companies operating on this route: Speed Ferry Cambodia (20-22 USD round trip) that lets you prebook your tickets online (don’t believe their promotion though – it is not cheaper but lets you secure your seat) and Buva Sea Cambodia (30 USD round trip).
+There are pretty much only two companies operating on this route: Island Speed Ferry (17 USD one way or 30 USD return) that lets you prebook your tickets online (don’t believe their promotion though – it is not cheaper but lets you secure your seat) and Buva Sea Cambodia (almost identical prices).
 Sure, you could also hire a private long tail boat from a local fisherman or someone, but that would cost at least 100 USD one way, makes only sense if you share it with 10-15 other people and takes way more than 2 hours.

 Sihanoukville to Koh Rong: